 - Is the landscaping adequate?

-- What is the condition of out-buildings?
+- What is the condition of the garage?

 - Are the fences, patio, and deck in good repair?